 php yii reputation/recalculate

-Outputs a line per user showing their updated score, content count, likes, comments, followers, and friends.
+Outputs a line per user showing their updated score alongside all six tracked metrics: Content, Likes, Comments, Followers, and Friends.
 Prints a summary of total processed, updated, and any errors at the end.

-Run this after changing point values or exclusion settings to apply them to existing scores.
+Run this after changing point values, exclusion settings, or applying a new migration to apply changes to all existing scores.

 reputation/statsDisplays a quick overview of reputation data across all users.